Cadasta/cadasta-docs/en/08-XLSForms.md

 ![](/assets/minimum-survey.png)

-The areas in gray are fields that the Cadasata platform requires to work.
-Some of them \(like `deviceid`\) are used behind the scenes to make the platform work as it should. _(Note!
-Do not tamper with these fields!)_
+The areas in gray are fields that the Cadasta platform requires to work.
+Some of them \(like `deviceid`\) are used behind the scenes, so you'll never see them in the Platform, ODK, or GeoODK. _(Note!
+Do not tamper with any of the gray fields!)_

 The first three columns are important ones for you to know about:
 * `type` specifies the type of entry you're adding - be it text, a date, a dropdown or something else.